 This one is aimed at women but I know men can fall into the same trap.
 Actually the more I think about it married men are particularly susceptible to this one.

 We all like to be flattered.
 We like to hear compliments on how great we look and how attractive we are.
 We enjoy the attention.
 We enjoy being made feel special.

 The truth is when we are going through a tough time or feeling vulnerable we can be more swayed by these compliments than we should be.
 We get swept up in the moment and before we know it drama ensues (this is one of the reasons affairs happen – someone is craving attention and validation and someone – not their partner – starts supplying it).

 This is why seeking validation from within is so important.
 You are not waiting for someone to give you a compliment or pay you attention to feel good about yourself.

 Give yourself the love and acceptance you need and you are much less likely to go looking for love in all the wrong places and people.

-Accept you have choices and creating drama doesn’t need to be a part of your life.
+Understand that you have choices and creating drama doesn’t need to be a part of your life.

-Drop the drama – instead focus on achieving your goals, adventure and fun.
+Drop the drama – instead focus on achieving your goals, adventure, and fun.
 You will be so much happier as a result.

 If you enjoyed this post, please share it with your friends on social media.